 The American Museum of Natural History is located directly across Central Park from the Metropolitan Museum of Art, so you can do both on the same day.
 If the weather is good, walk straight through the park.
 The Met is on the other side, and there is a playground on the north side of it, if you’d like to take a play break before or after your visit.

 Taking in two massive museums and a trek across the park will require a lot of energy, so keep your expectations realistic and pace yourself!
-I found that 2-3 hours was about all my 7-year-old could handle in each museum, and though I hated to miss a single gallery, I was pretty worn out myself at the end of the day.
+I found that 2-3 hours was about all my 7-year-old could handle in each museum.
+I hated to miss a single gallery, but I was pretty worn out myself at the end of the day.

 The American Museum of Natural History has several cafes and a food court.
 The food court offers a variety of family-friendly fare, including burgers, pizza, sandwiches, tacos, salads and sushi.
-There is a Shake Shack behind the museum, which has good burgers and shakes, but expect crowds all day.
+You’ll find Shake Shack behind the museum, which has good burgers and shakes, but expect crowds all day.

-We opted for the hot dogs from the cart across the street.
-We just wanted something quick and cheap on our way to The Met, and since we were in NYC, we wanted to say we’d tried it.
+We bought hot dogs from the cart across the street.
+We wanted something quick and cheap on our way to The Met, and it’s an NYC thing.
 Once was enough for me, but it was one of my 7-year-old’s favorite meals in the city.

 Good to Know

 Where: 79th Street and Central Park West, New York City.
 The museum is easy to reach on the B or C subway lines.
-Parking is available at the museum, starting at $24 for the first hour.
+Parking is available at the museum.

 When: Open daily, 10:00 am – 5:45 pm.
 Closed on Thanksgiving and Christmas.